model-checking/verify-rust-std/doc/src/challenges/0006-btree-node.md

 All proofs must automatically ensure the absence of the following [undefined behaviors](https://github.com/rust-lang/reference/blob/142b2ed77d33f37a9973772bd95e6144ed9dce43/src/behavior-considered-undefined.md):

 * Accessing (loading from or storing to) a place that is dangling or based on a misaligned pointer.
-* Reading from uninitialized memory except for padding or unions.
+* Reading from uninitialized memory.
 * Mutating immutable bytes.
 * Producing an invalid value